Extinct is Forever:

 A Multi-Media Presentation and Live Performance

-Now, there are only two.
+Right now, there are only two.

 Not long ago, 50 wolves in 5 packs roamed Isle Royale National Park, a wilderness island in northwest Lake Superior.
-Dr. Rolf Peterson, the lead researcher of the Isle Royale Wolf-Moose study, says wolves serve as willing and eager volunteers to "keep a lid" on the moose population at this secluded, northwoods archipelago.
+Dr. Rolf Peterson, formerly the lead researcher of the Isle Royale Wolf-Moose study, says wolves serve as willing and eager volunteers to "keep a lid" on the moose population at this secluded, northwoods archipelago.

 Consequently, and not surprisingly, the moose population has doubled in the last several years.